nsanta11/trello-members/README.md

+# Trello-Members App
+App to sort and report membership and activy details by date

+#Technologies:
+React
+Material UI
+Node

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>